SAIC Motor to Challenge EU’s 45% Tariffs in Court

 SAIC Motor

-SAIC Motor, a prominent Chinese state-owned carmaker, has decided to escalate its dispute with the European Union by filing a lawsuit against the European Commission at the European Court of Justice.
-This legal maneuver comes in direct response to the EU’s newly implemented tariffs of 45% on its electric vehicles.
-The move signifies a significant uptick in trade tensions not only between China and the EU but also within various sectors, as disputes are now expanding to include dairy products, brandy, and chemicals.
+SAIC Motor, a major Chinese state-owned automaker, has escalated its dispute with the European Union by filing a lawsuit against the EU at the European Court of Justice.
+The legal action targets the EU’s recently imposed 45% tariffs on Chinese electric vehicles (EVs).
+This move comes amid growing trade tensions between China and the EU, as disagreements have spread to other industries, including dairy products, brandy, and chemicals.
+This case highlights the broader China EU trade dispute.

 Leave a Reply